Greater St. Louis Area Council: Camp May

 Camp May is a Webelos camp that conducts Webelos week-long and Webelos Mini-camp each summer.
 Some of the facilities are used for other purposes in the off-season.
 Camp May contains numerous campsites, a pool and shower houses, a dining hall and education facility, a council ring, a trading post, an activity field, a gazebo, a Scoutcraft cabin, an archery a BB gun range, a rifle range, a shotgun range, a nature lodge, and a flag field.
 Camp May was originally a Boy Scout Camp when Beaumont first opened in 1954.
 It was founded to help relieve the over crowded Camps Irondale and Lions Den.
 With the purchase and popularity of S-F Scout Ranch, the council found themselves struggling to fill weeks of camp at Camp May.
 To solve the problem, the council needed to find another use for the camp during the summer.
 In the late 1970s a Cub Scout residential camp pilot program was launched at Camp May.
 It was so successful that soon Camp May was entirely dedicated to running the program.
 The Webelos programs offered include a full week and mini week experience.
 In the mid-1990s Camp May had up to 10 weeks of Cub Scout residential camp in operation during a single summer.

 Emerson Center

 Wright Lodge, the original dining hall that had been built with the original purchase of the property, was closed for renovations in August 2004.
 The building was expanded making more room in the dining hall and adding more training space.
-In addition, the office and kitchen spaces were modernized in order to meet the present needs of the camp.
+The office and kitchen spaces were modernized to meet the present needs of the camp.
 The lodge reopened in June 2005 as the Beaumont Dining and Education Facility.
-At the annual meeting in 2009, it was announced that the building was to be renamed in honor of Emerson, who had made a large donation to the council.
+At the council's annual meeting in 2009, it was announced that the building was to be renamed in honor of Emerson Electric Co, which had made a large donation to the council.
 In September 2009, the center was re-dedicated as the Emerson Center.